Kalkwst/Risotto/README.md

  This method has 2 overloads.

+ #### ContainsAll

+Determines whether the first sequence contains all of the elements of the second sequence.

+This method has 2 overloads.

 #### Purge

 Completely consumes the given sequence.
 This method uses immediate execution and doesn't store any data.